 Another factor that lenders also look at is the debt-to-income (DTI) ratio, which is a number that compares your monthly gross income to your total debt payment.
 While lenders want to see that you have money coming in, they also want to check that it’s not all going out to pay for other bills and loans you may have.
 Generally speaking, the highest DTI that a lender will allow is 43%, but most prefer to less than 36%.

 Lenders may also consider your assets like savings accounts, checking accounts, and investments when compiling your risk profile.
 Even if you have a solid income, it’s also important to have some funds available for emergencies.
-Should you ever face something like job loss or hefty medical expenses, some money in the bank would allow you to make your monthly mortgage payments without relying on your income.
+Should you ever face something like job loss or hefty medical expenses, some money in the bank would allow you to make your monthly mortgage payments without relying on your monthly income.

 If this is your first home purchase or you don’t have a long credit history, you may need to provide a renter’s history.
 This will show whether or not you’ve been consistent with your housing payments.

-Documentation of Gifts
+Documentation of gifts